 Through the Business Building Program, each year a team of MBA candidates and experienced professionals develop a customized program for each of approximately 500 entrepreneurs who are starting or growing a business.
 Anchoring on their business goals, entrepreneurs take advantage of workshops and individual consultations to achieve their near-term business goals, such as writing a business plan, financing a business, developing a cash flow-based plan to grow their business or developing a marketing plan based on discovering their customers’ real willingness to purchase.

-Through SBDC-Developed Projects for Wharton Courses, the WSBDC leverages its deep relationships with regional CEOs to structure more than 35 projects each year for courses across the School, including Leadership and Teamwork, Consumer Behavior, Consulting to High-Growth Companies and the Lauder Institute’s MBA Global Knowledge Lab.
+Through SBDC-Developed Projects for Wharton Courses, the WSBDC leverages its deep relationships with regional CEOs to structure more than 35 projects each year for courses across the School, including Leadership and Teamwork and Consulting to High-Growth Companies.
 Through these projects, Wharton faculty and teaching assistants guide teams of Wharton students in highly structured projects defined by their course objectives and designed to benefit local small businesses.

 The Wharton SBDC’s core programs are supported by the U.S. Small Business Administration and the Commonwealth of Pennsylvania Department of Community and Economic Development as well as The Wharton School.
 We are especially proud to have financial and in-kind support from our Partners: